 - The Royal Work Club

 Africaworks coworking is an innovative coworking brand with offices in several African countries.
 It offers innovative workspaces inspired by Africa, for Africa and built around the experience of their community members.
-The office space includes high-speed internet connection, unlimited drinks, reception, lobby, terrace, creativity rooms, meeting rooms, phone box, quiet work spaces and administrative support such as mail, installation assistance, domiciliation and accountant.
+The office space includes high-speed internet connection, unlimited drinks, reception, lobby, terrace, creativity rooms, meeting rooms, phone box, quiet work spaces and administrative support such as mail, installation assistance, domiciliation and accounting.
 Here you can rent private offices, shared spaces, hot desks, executive offices and dedicated workstations for large teams and fully-equipped meeting rooms and event spaces with modern furniture and bright colors.
 Prices start at 280 USD per month.

 Le Phare Coworking

-Le Phare Coworking has modern and elegant decoration with comfortable furniture for achieving your goals at work.
+Le Phare Coworking has modern and elegant decorations with comfortable furniture for achieving your goals at work.
 The colors around are black, white, without much distractions.
-It comes with high speed internet (optic fiber), operational assistance, scanning and printing machines, security 24/7, coffee space and parking between other services.
+It comes with high-speed internet (optic fiber), operational assistance, scanning and printing machines, security 24/7, coffee space and parking between other services.
 It has an open work area, private offices, personalized spaces for large companies, a modular and connected conference room, meeting rooms, a welcoming area to relax and a rooftop.
 Le Phare is officially a TedX host and has been named the best coworking space 2019 in Abidjan by the Coworker site, which brings together a network of 11.500 spaces around the world.
-Prices starts at 180 USD per month.
+Prices start at 180 USD per month.

 My Address Coworking

-My Address Coworking is a coworking space created by entrepreneurs for entrepreneurs, project leaders, associations in order to promote a new way of working and promote a certain ease during their working time.
-Their services includes mail management, call reception services, domiciling your head office with them, concierge service, meeting room, dedicated telephone set to receive and make your business calls, three well-appointed VIP offices in order to offer you more privacy, high-speed Internet access, a printing department and hot desks with modern and comfortable furniture.
+My Address Coworking is a coworking space created by entrepreneurs for entrepreneurs, project leaders, and associations in order to promote a new way of working and promote a certain ease during their working time.
+Their services include mail management, call reception services, domiciling your head office with them, concierge service, meeting room, a dedicated telephone set to receive and make your business calls, three well-appointed VIP offices in order to offer you more privacy, high-speed Internet access, a printing department and hot desks with modern and comfortable furniture.
 Prices for open spaces start at 220 USD and for private offices at 372 USD.

 Seedspace Abidjan is a hub for entrepreneurs, freelancers, consultants and other stakeholders interested in the positive impact in emerging countries.
-They offer shared offices, coworking spaces, dedicated offices, access 24/7, daily cleaning, high speed internet, free good quality coffee and tea, equipped kitchen, meeting room, air conditioning, printer and scanner, safety lockers, car and bike parking, outdoor terrace and a meeting room.
-Prices starts at 75 USD per month.
+They offer shared offices, coworking spaces, dedicated offices, access 24/7, daily cleaning, high-speed internet, free good quality coffee and tea, equipped kitchen, meeting room, air conditioning, printer and scanner, safety lockers, car and bike parking, outdoor terrace and a meeting room.
+Prices start at 75 USD per month.
 They also offer a full co-living experience in furnished apartments for at least 55 USD a night.